neondatabase/website/content/docs/extensions/extensions-intro.md

 <DetailIconCards>

+<a href="/docs/extensions/neon" description="Provides functions and views designed to gather Neon-specific metrics" icon="app-store">neon</a>

-<a href="/docs/extensions/pg_stat_statements" description="Tracks execution statistics for all SQL statements executed, aiding in performance analysis and tuning" icon="app-store">pg_stat_statements</a>
+<a href="/docs/extensions/pg_stat_statements" description="Tracks planning and execution statistics for all SQL statements executed, aiding in performance analysis and tuning" icon="app-store">pg_stat_statements</a>

 <a href="https://www.postgresql.org/docs/16/pgstattuple.html" description="Offers functions to show tuple-level statistics for tables, helping identify bloat and efficiency opportunities." icon="app-store">pgstattuple</a>